The birth chart represents the human psyche, your own personal makeup, your own personal perception and story.

 As I briefly introduced, the birth chart in itself represents someone's psychology, but exactly like we can dive shallow or deep with the principle of Astrology, we can also dive shallow or deep with the concept of psychology.
 For example, let's get started with each planet's psychology.

-Moon is vulnerable, moody, sensitive, empathetic.
-Moon can also be coddling, enabling, and pull you in your comfort bubble.
+Moon is vulnerable, moody, sensitive, and empathetic.
+Moon can also be coddling, enabling, and pulling you in your comfort bubble.

 Venus pleases, a lot.
 She also collaborates, indulges, relates.

 Mars attacks.
-It also defends, protects, confronts, get it done.
+It also defends, protects, confronts, gets it done.

 Mercury thinks.
-It also tends to stress, connects dots.
+It also tends to stress and connect dots.

 Jupiter believes.
-It also enlarges, exaggerates, cut corners.
+It also enlarges, exaggerates, and cuts corners.

 Uranus disrupts.
-It also innovates, disconnects, invents, intuits.
+It also innovates, disconnects, invents, and intuits.

 Neptune blurs.
 It also dissolves, confuses, elevates.

 Pluto destroys.
-It also transforms, regenerates, empowers, transmutes.
+It also transforms, regenerates, empowers, and transmutes.

 Each planet has a specific type of psychology, which is a basis you need to understand before you can dive deeper.
 Again, this is a quick blurb, but it's an important one.